ionstage/jcore/README.md

   constructor(el, x, y, width, height) {
     super(el);

-    // create each property as a getter-setter with initial value this.x = this.prop(x);
+    // create each property as a getter-setter with their initial values this.x = this.prop(x);
     this.y = this.prop(y);
     this.width = this.prop(width);